 - Spearmint Leaves, and

-New Zealand Licorice
+No.7: Empire New Zealand Sweets

 Black Knight licorice is another popular licorice brand in New Zealand.